OpenSSL Troubleshooting: Resolving the unable to get local issuer certificate

 26

-Example: Using OpenSSL in curl
+Example 5: Using OpenSSL with the curl

 curl --cacert /Applications/ServBay/package/common/openssl/3.2/cacert.pem https://example.com